zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_tasks.rst

 APIs
 ****

-The nanokernel does not provide any APIs for manipulating the background task.
+The nanokernel provides the following API for manipulating the background task.

+:cpp:func:`task_sleep()`
+   Put the background task to sleep for a specified time period.